Q. What is violence against women?

 A. Support can look differently for everyone.
 It’s important to remember that everyone experiences Domestic Violence differently.
 Please contact Victim Services Huron 519-600-4108 or Womens shelter 519-524-5333 to get directive on what supports are available for you.

 Q. Does domestic violence always involve assault?

-A. Domestic Violence is committed in a context where there is a pattern of abusive and controlling behaviour.
+A. Domestic Violence is when there is a pattern of abusive and controlling behaviour.
 Domestic violence may include physical, emotional, psychological, spiritual, financial, digital, and/or sexual abuse.
 It can include threats to harm past or present partners, children, family members, pets and property.
 The violence is used to intimidate, humiliate or frighten victims in order to control and isolate them.
 Domestic violence may include a single and violent act of abuse, or may include a number of emotional and behavioural acts that collectively form a pattern of abuse.

 Q. What are the criminal code offenses involved with domestic assault?

 A. Criminal Code offences include, but are not limited to homicide, assault, sexual assault, threatening death or bodily harm, forcible confinement, harassment/stalking, abduction, breaches of court orders and property-related offences.

 Q. What do I do when I feel like the criminal justice system has let me down by not keeping my offender in jail?

 A. There are lots of other resources that can support you and advocate for you.
 If you are the victim, you can call the Victim Witness Assistance Program office in Goderich to better understand the charges and conditions.
 In addition, you can seek support from Victim Services or the Huron Women’s Shelter to discuss safety planning.
 Talk to the supports you have in your life to ensure safety.

 Q. If there is a no contact order in place between my abuser and I, what do I do?